-Second order stream: the second topmost sections of a dendritic waterway network mapped at 1:25000 scale as defined by the Strahler stream classification system (see diagram).
+Stream order: the topmost sections of a dendritic waterway network mapped at 1:25000 scale as defined by the Strahler stream classification (see diagram below).
+Where two flow paths of a first order stream join, the section downstream of their junction becomes a second order stream.
+Where two second order streams join, the waterway downstream of the junction becomes a third order stream and so on.
 Ecological setbacks associated with specific stream orders are measured from the top of the highest bank.